 4 Being overly confident during the interview

 Being too assertive on all aspects of the visa process or expressing extreme confidence of a visa approval during the interview can make you come off as presumptuous and arrogant.
-Try not to present yourself as a ‘know-it-all’ or ‘wise guy.’
+Being polite and informative during your interview is the best course of action to ensure approval.

 5 Giving too much information